 \section{Abstract}

-This paper reimagines some aspects of speech processing using speech encoders, specifically about extracting entities directly from speech, with no intermediate textual representation.
-In human-computer conversations, extracting entities such as names, postal addresses and email addresses from speech is a challenging task.
+In human-computer conversations, extracting entities such as names, street addresses and email addresses from speech is a challenging task.
 In this paper, we study the impact of fine-tuning pre-trained speech encoders on extracting spoken entities in human-readable form directly from speech without the need for text transcription.
-We illustrate that such a direct approach optimizes the encoder to transcribe only the entity relevant portions of speech, ignoring the superfluous portions such as carrier phrases and spellings of entities.
-In the context of dialogs from an enterprise virtual agent, we demonstrate that the 1-step approach outperforms the typical 2-step cascade of first generating lexical transcriptions followed by text-based entity extraction for identifying spoken entities.
+We illustrate that such a direct approach optimizes the encoder to transcribe only the entity relevant portions of speech ignoring the superfluous portions such as carrier phrases, or spell name entities.
+In the context of dialog from an enterprise virtual agent, we demonstrate that the 1-step approach outperforms the typical 2-step approach which first generates lexical transcriptions followed by text-based entity extraction for identifying spoken entities.